The 9 dumbest reasons why leaders

 In an attempt to avoid making mistakes, some leaders continue

 to do things the way they've always done them.
-No longer do you
+No longer do

-comes.
+warm weather comes.

-A state of suspended animation is caused when people and their organizations
+A state of suspended animation is caused when people and their

-and the old way of doing things, more because of the fear of the
+the status quo and the old way of doing things, more because

-future than their love of the past.
+of the fear of the future than their love of the past.

-"Don't sit on the shore and be satisfied, choose to chance the rapids
+"Don't sit on the shore and be satisfied, choose to chance

 The time to change is when things are going well.
-Tip toeing in
+Tip toeing

-and go the way of the dinosaur.
+suicide and go the way of the dinosaur.

 Mel Ziegler created The Banana Republic and sold it, he created